Closure#

 In Python, is common to use _ as the name for the variable which will not be used later.
 For example, if the iteration variable is not used in the loop.
 There is nothing special about the _ variable name in Python, and using it is just a convention.

-Advanced 4.4: Why does it stop?#
+Advanced 4.4: Why Does It Stop?#

 You know from mathematics that if you halve a positive number, the result will still be positive.
 So repeated halving should approach, but never reach zero.
 Try now to run the following code, and give it some time to finish executing.